Sunday, October 6, 2024

 Dude, Where's My Respect?: Kristina felt this way a lot after her abdication, even about merely perceived disrespect.

 "The King took me with him on his journey to Kalmar.
 Upon arrival, he subjected me to a little test which greatly strengthened his love for me.
 I was not yet two years old when we went to Kalmar.
 One man was hesitant about shooting the salute from the garrison and the cannons at the fortress to greet him in the customary way, as he was afraid of frightening a child as important as I was.
 To make no mistake, the governor there asked for the orders.
-After thinking, the King answered: 'Go on, shoot.
+After thinking, the King answered: 'Go on, do shoot.
 She is the daughter of a soldier and she must get used to it.'

 I was with the Queen in her carriage, and instead of being frightened like any other child at such a tender age, I laughed and clapped my hands; not yet being able to speak, I expressed my joy as well as I could at that age in my fashion, gesturing that they should fire again.
 This little event increased the King's tenderness for me, because he hoped I was born as intrepid as himself."